| Be a SourceWatcher! Sign up to receive the Weekly Spin -- CMD's free weekly e-newsletter. |

 Corporate Funders of KAB

 Keep America Beautiful receives millions of dollars a year from dozens of corporations who either directly or through their trade associations are actively engaged in lobbying against environmental legislation such as bottle bills.
-A list can be found on the KAB website at http://www.kab.org/site/PageServer?pagename=Corporate_contributors .
-Some of the bigger funders include companies include PepsiCo, Philip Morris, Waste Management, Anheuser-Busch, Georgia-Pacific, Coca-Cola, Home Depot, McDonald's.
+The KAB website lists major corporate sponsors[2]; some of the bigger funders include companies like PepsiCo, Philip Morris, Waste Management, Anheuser-Busch, Georgia-Pacific, Coca-Cola, Home Depot, McDonald's.
 Major PR and advertising firms also contribute money to KAB including DDB Worldwide, Omnicom Group, BBDO Worldwide, Fleishman-Hillard, and Ogilvy & Mather.
-[2]
+[3]

 The Container Recycling Institute reports: "The most outspoken opponents to bottle bills are almost exclusively the big-name beverage producers.
 The Coca-Cola Company, PepsiCo, Anheuser Busch, and their bottlers and distributers fight deposit laws at every turn.
 Retail grocers and liquor storeowners also oppose deposit laws, and in recent years, waste haulers and owners of materials recovery facilities who want the revenue from valuable aluminum cans have joined the opposition. ...
 Enter Keep America Beautiful.
 Though their name paints a rosy picture of environmentalism, Keep America Beautiful (KAB) promotes landfilling and incineration of waste, and refuses to accept bottle bills as a viable method of litter reduction.
 Why?
 Because KAB was founded by the very industries that find bottle bills a threat!"
 [3]